XoceQ/PythonProjects/README.md

 # PythonBeginnerProjects
-This list of python projects, is suited for beginners,
+This list of python projects, is suited for beginners